José Maria Neves: Political career

 He visited a trading conference, the 4th Global Review of Aid for Trade in from 8 to 10 July 2013.

 On 6 September 2014, he announced another government.
 Janira Hopffer Almada succeeded Neves as president of the parliamentary section of the PAICV party.
 After the 2016 parliamentary elections on 22 April, he was succeeded by Ulisses Correia e Silva as prime minister.

-In October 2021, José Maria Neves, won the presidential election in the first round of 17 October.
-According to the first results published on an official website, he won 51.5% of the vote, an absolute majority necessary to be elected in the first round.
+In 2021, Neves won the presidential election in the first round on 17 October.
+According to the first results published on an official website, he won 51.5% of the vote, fulfilling an absolute majority necessary to be elected in the first round.

 As a writer

 Neves is also author of books and some news articles.
 Some of these were published in other African countries and in parts of Europe and in Brazil.
 He wrote: